ivarhak/SSSB-Watch-KTH-/README.md

 - **Rate limiting**: don't drop the cron interval much below ~15 minutes — there's no need to hammer their login endpoint, and it's not clear how they'd react to it.

+Made by IvarHak on GitHub with the help of Claude Code Feel free to use or modify however